-These are the best cheap Wi-Fi 6 routers you can get.
+These are the best cheap Wi-Fi 6 routers you can buy

 Cons:

-The Asus RT-AX56U has a great balance of features including enough speed for most people and expansion with AiMesh.

-Best Value: TP-Link Archer AX10
+Best value: TP-Link Archer AX10

-If you are looking to add Wi-Fi 6 capability to your network for a little as possible, you're not going to beat the TP-Link Archer AX10.
+If you want to add Wi-Fi 6 capability to your network for as little as possible, you will not beat the TP-Link Archer AX10.
 This router comes in at AX1500 speeds with 300Mbps available at 2.4GHz and 1201Mbps at 5GHz.
-One thing to keep in mind is that a 2.4GHz signal will travel further so devices on the very edge of your connection might not be able to access the full speed of your router.
-Still, for a smaller home, this won't be an issue and with a 5GHz connection, you should have more than enough speed.
+One thing to keep in mind is that a 2.4GHz signal will travel further, so devices on the very edge of your connection might not be able to access the full speed of your router.
+Still, this won't be an issue for a smaller home, and with a 5GHz connection, you should have more than enough speed.

-Before getting too caught up on the raw speed capabilities of a router, it's good to remember that most people don't have internet connections even close to fast enough to utilize the full speed of this router.
+Before getting too caught up in the raw speed capabilities, it's good to remember that most people don't have internet connections even close to fast enough to utilize the full speed of this router.
 You also only need around 25Mbps to stream 4K video over the internet.

-You also get all of the other great features that come with Wi-Fi 6 including more reliable coverage and the ability to connect to a lot more devices than Wi-Fi 5.
-Around the back of the Archer AX10, you get four Ethernet ports so you can keep your wired devices connected with no additional equipment.
-If you're looking to add Wi-Fi 6 but don't need a ton of speed, this is one of your best bets.
+You also get all of the other modern features that come with Wi-Fi 6, including more reliable coverage and the ability to connect to a lot more devices than Wi-Fi 5.
+Around the back of the Archer AX10, you get four Ethernet ports to keep your wired devices connected with no additional equipment.
+So if you're looking to add Wi-Fi 6 but don't need a ton of speed, this is one of your best bets.

 Pros: